 Hydration is important even in cold weather, so you’ll want to make sure you are still taking in plenty of fluids even if you don’t feel thirsty.
 Warm drinks not only warm your hands while holding the cup, but they can also raise your inner body temperature.
 But popular hot beverages like coffee and tea are diuretics that will dehydrate you.
 Choose drinks that are un-caffeinated like herbal teas, hot water with lemon and honey, hot chocolate, and apple cider to warm up.

-Cheers to this: If you are in need of some electrolytes to rehydrate your body after or during a day of adventure, try Skratch Labs hot exercise sports drink.
-The apples and cinnamon electrolyte mix use all natural ingredients to proved a healthy hydration option.
+If you are in need of some electrolytes to rehydrate your body after or during a day of adventure, try a Skratch Labs hot exercise sports drink.

 Down vs. Synthetic Sleeping Bags